Rjerk/tiny-ftp/README.md

-# A simple FTP client using cpp.
+# A simple ftp client using cpp.

 ## Complete:
 - ls